Welcome to today's edition of the Rush 24-7 podcast.

 It's done and over with.

-With each new delivery of bad news for Republicans, a party that has become so focused to losing is considering disbelievingly, and with the requisite worry, the possibility it could actually win in November.
+With each new delivery of bad news for Republicans, a party that has become so focused to losing is considering disbelievingly and with the requisite worry the possibility it could actually win in November.

 Where have these two writers been?

-They're just now figuring out they could they've had this wrapped up for six months in their own minds and of course in the minds of the media.
+They've had this wrapped up for six months in their own minds and, of course, in the minds of the media.

-Gordon Fisher, former chairman, Iowa Democratic Party.
+Gordon Fisher, former chairman, Iowa Democratic Party, I've moved from optimistic to Guinea.

 I really have.